Signed in as:

-Here's a list of businesses that you can contact to gain access to the Reef & surrounding area:
+Here's a list of businesses that we recommend, to gain access to the Reef & Islamorada surrounding water areas:

 QUICK TIP #2: If you have your own water vessel, you can launch from the Indian Key Public Boat Ramp (be forewarned, it is hard clay and not paved... but it's free), or you can check around Islamorada and contact the local business to see if you can utilize their boat ramp.
 BE WARNED... we found it VERY hard to find public launches (hotel launches) unless you were 'staying' with the hotel.
 The good news is we can help you BOOK your next stay in the Keys

-QUICK TIP #3: If you have jet skis, we have noticed more and more resort/hotels that have boat ramps are no longer allowing jet skiers to launch from their private locations (just a heads up)... be sure to call ahead, if you plan on staying somewhere overnight, to make sure you can even park there too.
-Same for boat owners!
+QUICK TIP #3: If you have jet skis & personal boats, we have noticed more and more resort/hotels that have boat ramps are no longer allowing jet skiers to launch from their private locations (just a heads up)... be sure to call ahead, if you plan on staying somewhere overnight, to make sure you can utilize their launch & if they have parking available for your trailer.